Napier has the second largest collection of art deco buildings in the world, behind Miami. But in the 1980s they were in danger of being pulled down.

 Incidentally the same type of passionate person saved Miami’s architecture from being pulled down too.

 Take an Art Deco Walking Tour for $24-$26 dollars and let the local guide tell you their own stories.

-In mid-February every year Napier comes alive with the Art Deco Weekend.
+In mid-February every year Napier comes alive with the Art Deco Festival.

 Events run from Depression Dinners and Delux Dinners – all in fancy dress, to a long lunch down Marine Parade, the Gatsby picnic, concerts, and a ball.
 But even if people aren’t attending specific events, the streets are filled with 30s costumes, music and cars.